lazybearsoft/ialauncher-dos/README.md

 INSTRUCTIONS FOR ANDROID
 ========================
  * I put the files in \Downloads\ialauncher on the sdcard and develop from there.
+Take the files in the android folder and overwrite the ones in the ialauncher folder (because the ones in the ialauncher folder are the files for runnning under Windows).
  * Installed Pydroid 3.
  * Installed pygame module from within Pydroid 3.
  * To run the app: In pydroid 3, open the python file named main and then click the button in the lower right to begin execution.